Banff Jasper Collection

 3. Location, location: Where can I get married in Jasper?

-The event coordinators at the Forest Park Hotel are experts at pairing stunning park ceremonies with elegant resort receptions for up to 240 guests.
+The event coordinators at the Forest Park Hotel are experts at pairing stunning park ceremonies with elegant resort receptions for up to 240 guests, as well as more intimate gatherings for up to 50 guests.
 If you’d prefer a swoon-worthy outdoor hotel setting, Pyramid Lake Lodge, located just a few minutes from downtown Jasper, is spectacular.
 Specializing in bespoke weddings, the picturesque property is a short distance to the Pyramid Island Ceremony area and offers an elegant reception space for up to 60 people.

 A wedding ceremony in front of a large lake below tree-covered mountains.